mcellteam/mcell/doc/sphinx/mcell3_qrg.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We recommend that new users use ``CELLBLENDER`` mode.
 However, this section is
-for users who still want to use DReAMM or DX visualization output.
+for users who still want to use DReAMM visualization output.

 Each viz output block consists of the following commands: